-Details of the different routes into a career in teaching.
+Details of the different routes into a career in school teaching.

 - a GCSE Grade B (or equivalent) in mathematics or Mathematics-Numeracy